ricott/homey-com.volvocars/README.txt

-Control your Volvo car with Volvo On Call services.

 Before adding a car you need to go to app settings and select region.
-Different parts of the world use different APIs from Volvo On Call so it is important to select the correct region in order to find your car.
+Different parts of the world use different APIs from Volvo On Call so it is important to select the correct region to find your car.

 When adding a car you are prompted for your Volvo On Call username and password.